6. WORLD MUSIC

 India

-Indian classical music has two styles Hindustani music (North) and Carnatic music (South), which are similar because they use a raga and a tala per song.
+Indian classical music has two styles Hindustani music (North) and Carnatic music (South), which are similar because they use a raga and a tala in every performance.

 -